iotux/mqtt-relay/README.md

 The configuration is simple.
 Just copy the **relay-config.sample.yaml** to **relay-config.yaml**, then fill in the blanks.
 It is possible to run several instances in parallel.
 Just make another copy of your configuration file and adjust the parameters.
-Then run the programwith the config file name as a single parameter like this:
+Then run the program with the config file name as a single parameter like this:

   **./mqtt-relay.js whatever-config.yaml**